aurabx/harmony-agent/dev/DEVELOPMENT_PLAN.md

 ## Executive Summary

-This document outlines the development roadmap for **wg-agent**, a cross-platform WireGuard network agent written in Rust.
+This document outlines the development roadmap for **harmony-agent**, a cross-platform WireGuard network agent written in Rust.
 The project will transform the current minimal implementation into a production-ready daemon capable of managing WireGuard tunnels across Linux, Windows, macOS, Docker, and Kubernetes environments.

 ## Current State